 HOW TO START YOUR OWN MORNING ROUTINE

-Choose 1-2 action steps from my own morning routine or from the list of other suggestions listed above.
+Choose 1-2 action steps from my own morning routine ideas or from the list of other suggestions listed above.
 Implementing too many steps at once can be easily overwhelming.
 Start slow and implement 1-2 steps at a time.

 Commit to those action steps every morning.
 Consistency is key!